 These prices are for cymbals which don't have any major flaws.
-Major flaws are: serous keyhole, serious bell cracks (aka spiders), edge cracks, cracks along the tonal grooves, etc.
+Major flaws include: edge cracks, cracks along the tonal grooves, large chunks missing, clumsy repairs which may fail, etc.

 The links to the definitions and pictures for these condition categories (including pictures) will be added when I get to it.

 According to Bill Maley (somebody I trust in these matters since he buys and sells a lot of them thus wouldn't be in business if he couldn't price things correctly to cover his overheads), Old Stamps get prices which are generally higher than Intermediate or New Stamps.
 Note that cymbals will sell for values outside the expected range, but not very often.
 Think of it as an 80/20 rule where 80% of sales will be in the expected range.
 Of course there are going to be exceptions.
 This might be the garage sale where you get one for $25 or it might be the top value achieved for a light Old Stamp 22" (over $4000).
 That doesn't make the rule of thumb incorrect, or any less useful.

 My analysis is based on completed sales, not on "asking" prices.
 A distribution for sales price is given, along with the "expected" price which is estimated from the median of the distribution.
 Given that actual sales figures cover a wide range, how do you know where your cymbal sits in that range?
 These are some of the factors which determine where a cymbal sits in the expected price range:

 In the analysis which follow we look at what production era the cymbal come from because this is a factor in the expected price.
 Bill Hartrick published the original work on trademark analysis, and you can find his current version in The Gretsch Drum Book by Rob Cook (published by Rebeats) 2013.
 In order to have large enough sample sizes for analysis I'm only dividing cymbals up into the three major eras: Old, Intermediate, New.